Traveling Salesman Problem with a preprocessing method for classical and quantum optimization: Computational study

 Table~\ref{tab:milp_results} reports the computational performance of the complete ILP formulation of the TSP for instances with an increasing number of vertices $V$, both without and with the CAF preprocessing procedure.
 In all experiments, the solver is executed with a time limit of 300 seconds.

-For instances up to $V = 20$, the solver is able to prove optimality in both configurations, as indicated by the zero optimality gap.
-Importantly, the CAF preprocessing does not affect the optimal objective value, confirming that the preprocessing preserves the solution space of the original problem.
-The main benefit of CAF emerges in terms of computational time.
+For instances up to $V = 20$, the solver is able to prove optimality in both configurations, as indicated by the zero optimality gap. {Importantly, the CAF preprocessing preserves feasibility, although slight differences in the objective value may arise, as some arcs of the original optimal tour may be excluded during filtering.
+Consequently, the solutions obtained with CAF are optimal for the reduced formulation and remain close to those of the original problem.} The main benefit of CAF emerges in terms of computational time.
 While the difference is negligible for small instances, for medium and larger instances the preprocessing significantly reduces the solving time.
-For example, at $V=18$ the total time decreases from $118,53$ s to $65,67$ s, and at $V=19$ from $299,44$ s to $155,25$ s.
+For example, at $V=18$ the total time decreases from $107,59$ s to $57,57$ s, and at $V=19$ from $257,61$ s to $139,12$ s.
 A similar effect is observed for $V=20$, where the computational effort is reduced by more than half.
 Overall, CAF reduces the computational time by approximately $32\%$ on average, with reductions between $40\%$ and $54\%$ for medium and large instances ($V \geq 10$).
-For the instance with $V=21$, the solver reaches the imposed time limit of $300$ seconds without computing a valid lower bound, resulting in an infinite optimality gap.
-This occurs because the time limit applies only to the optimization phase and the large number of subtour constraints makes the root node extremely large.
+For the instance with $V=21$, the solver reaches the imposed time limit of $300$ seconds without computing a valid lower bound, resulting in an infinite optimality gap. { The CAF gap is $0\%$ for most instances.
+In the remaining cases, it stays below $0.5\%$ twice ($V =4 \text{ and } 14$) and below $2\%$ once ($V =9$), except for $V=21$, where CAF improves the objective value by $16.4\%$.} This occurs because the time limit applies only to the optimization phase and the large number of subtour constraints makes the root node extremely large.
 Nevertheless, the solution obtained with CAF achieves a smaller objective value than the one obtained without preprocessing, highlighting the practical advantage of the proposed reduction even when optimality cannot be certified within the time limit.